Will-Murphy/dp-address-project/README.md

     OpenCage: pip3 install opencage
     more info: (https://opencagedata.com/tutorials/geocode-in-python)

-- Go to Services website for API keys and fill them in a sample_config.cfg file
+- Go to Services website for API keys and fill them in the sample_config.cfg file
     - For Smarty Streets :
       1. go to https://smartystreets.com/pricing and choose the free option with 250 lookups per month (wow!).